heatdeathnow/OldPoundConvert-2/README.md

 Added half-groat and third guinea coins.

-Fixed type from "Half Penny" to "Halfpenny".
+Fixed typo from "Half Penny" to "Halfpenny".

 Added persistency to enabled and disabled coins.